 Through the Child Care Works partnership, eligible families make a co-payment to the child care program in addition to the state subsidy that Child Care Works provides.
 More than 200,000 children and their families receive Child Care Works subsidy each year.
 By accepting children receiving Child Care Works subsidy, child care programs can provide quality early learning services to at-risk children in their communities.

 Your early learning program’s profile in COMPASS will market that you accept families receiving Child Care.
 Works subsidy.
-Your program may also be included in the referral lists that CCIS agencies give to prospective families.
+Your program may also be included in the referral lists that Early Learning Resource Centers provide to prospective families.

 Child care programs that enroll children receiving Child Care Works subsidy may be eligible for Keystone STARS subsidy add-on and additional Keystone STARS grants and awards.
 The higher your STAR level, the greater your subsidy add-on.
 A STAR 4 program, for example, can earn an additional $2,000 a year for each infant and toddler through the STARS subsidy add-on.